 This DC Authors section has all the featured posts from Democracy Chronicles writers across the globe and the political divide.
-Take a look at DC's Author Central page for more information about individual writers and how to get involved.
+Take a look at DC's Author Central page for more information about the writers and even inquire about getting involved yourself.
 Together, they help cover free and fair elections on every continent with a focus on election reform in the United States.

 The past year of British politics has been a whirlwind of delusion, stupidity and general idiocy.
 The Tories and especially Theresa May, have lost all credibility and respect and really are not in a decent position to carry on.